Blendify/blender-manual/trunk/blender_docs/manual/modeling/meshes/properties/vertex_groups/assigning_vertex_group.rst

 - Select the group from the group list, thus make it the Active Group (1).
 - From the 3D View select :kbd:`Shift-RMB` all vertices that you want to add to the group.
-- Set the weight value that shall be assigned to all selected verts (2).
+- Set the weight value that shall be assigned to all selected vertices (2).
-- :kbd:`LMB` the *Assign* button to assign the selected verts to the active group using the given weight (3).
+- :kbd:`LMB` the *Assign* button to assign the selected vertices to the active group using the given weight (3).

 Note that weight Assignment is not available for locked Vertex Groups.
 The Assign button is grayed out in that case.